NiranjhanPalanikumar/computer-vision-rock-paper-scissors/README.md

-# Computer Vision RPS
+# Computer Vision Rock Paper Scissor Game

 ## Description
-Google's Teachable Machines was used to collect the images and train the model.
+Teachable Machines was used to collect the images and train the model.
 Teachable Machines is Google's online tool for computer vision applications, where you can capture images using a web camera for each class in your use-case.
 The images are then used to train a model which can recognise the different classes based on confidence percentage.

 There are a total of four classes:
 1. Rock